niekveldhuis/compass/chapters/2_4_Data_Acquisition_ORACC.md

 #### 2.4.7.1 Remove Spaces and Commas from Guide Word

-The column `gw` in the Pandas DataFrame just created includes bare-bones translations of individual words, such as "king" (for Sumerian lugal) or "(a kind of clamp)" for Akkadian *abāru*.
+The column `gw` (Guide Word) in the Pandas DataFrame just created includes bare-bones translations of individual words, such as "king" (for Sumerian lugal) or "(a kind of clamp)" for Akkadian *abāru*.
+Strictly speaking, Guide Words are not translations but disambiguators - disambiguating between potential homonyms.
 Akkadian Guide Words are derived from the first meaning in the *Concise Dictionary of Akkadian* (eds.
 Jeremy Black, Andrew George, and Nicholas Postgate; Harrasowitz Verlag 2000), as discussed in the manual for [ORACC lemmatization](http://oracc.org/doc/help/languages/akkadian/index.html).
 The proper Guide Word for Akkadian *abāru*, for instance, is `(a kind of clamp)`.

 For text analysis purposes it is important to remove all commas and spaces from Guide Word and Sense, because they may be interpreted by computational text analysis tools as word dividers.